 • spleen

-There are two main types of lymphomas: Hodgkin’s and non-Hodgkin’s lymphoma.
+There are 2 main types of lymphomas: Hodgkin’s and non-Hodgkin’s lymphoma.

 DLBCL is the most common form of non-Hodgkin’s lymphoma.
-It accounts for roughly one in three cases of lymphoma.
+It accounts for roughly 1 in 3 cases of lymphoma.

 DLBCL usually starts in your lymph nodes, but it may also develop in other tissues or organs.
 It may spread from one site to other lymph nodes, lymph structures, or organs.